-It is essential to be able to minimize "noise" by removing repetitive and routine entries from the journal after confirming that they are benign.
+It is essential to be able to minimize "noise" by removing repetitive and routine entries from the log file after confirming that they are benign.

 Through simple filters and queries, we can filter and narrow the amount of events to gradually minimize the "noise" and minor events that disrupt the analysis.
 Checkboxes or simple query filters can be used to reduce the amount of playback (especially for Windows events...).

-Several steps and techniques make it possible to find the needle in the log bundle, in order to easily understand the dependencies and impacts of the incident, whether it is as early as provisioning, through analyses from dashboards, through event trays, or through machine learning queries in the ServicePilot big data search engine (Example: Machine learning for the analysis of significant terms and anamolies in logs and events).
+Several steps and techniques make it possible to find the needle in the log stack, in order to easily understand the dependencies and impacts of the incident, whether it is as early as provisioning, through analyzes from dashboards, through event trays, or through machine learning queries in the ServicePilot big data search engine (example: Machine learning for the analysis of significant terms and anomalies in logs and events).

-Recent changes, failures, errors, status changes, access and administration events and other unusual environmental events should be monitored.
+Recent changes, failures, errors, status changes, access and administration events and other unusual environmental events must be monitored.

 Under Linux, you can search for many interesting keywords among the syslogs in order to detect them automatically:

-Pre-built queries containing this type of search are available as standard, and allow not only to make simple tops, but also to see the same top with a machine learning algorithm to analyze significant terms for surface anamolies (Top with proportion raking).
+Pre-built queries containing this type of search are available in standard, and allow not only to make simple tops, but also to see the same top with a machine learning algorithm to analyze significant terms for surface anomalies (Top with proportion raking).

 Under Windows, event IDs are the main mechanisms for fast event skimming.
 Most of the events below are in the security log; many of them are only registered on the domain controller, and some are to be activated because they are not registered by default.
 However, it is easy to make tops on: